Vice-Chancellor's International Scholarship for Research Excellence

 The panel will assess the School nomination form, the academic CV and personal statement.
 For eligibility purposes, nominees will be made an ‘offer of study’ (conditional or unconditional) at Cardiff University - this does not mean an ‘offer of funding’ has been made.

-Candidates demonstrating the highest research potential will be selected for a Scholarship, and all applicants will be informed of the outcome by 15 March 2019.
+Candidates demonstrating the highest research potential will be selected for a Scholarship.

 For more information about our Vice-Chancellor’s International Scholarships for Research Excellence please contact: